sealsystems/node-connect-service/README.md

 ## HTTP and HTTPS

 The protocol used for a connection depends on the target (local or remote) and the value of the environment variable TLS_UNPROTECTED.
-The TLS certificates provided by `seal-tlscert` will be used for HTTPS connections.
+The TLS certificates provided by `@sealsystems/tlscert` will be used for HTTPS connections.
 It is not possible to override the chosen protocol.

 ## Running the build